 enter your garden from a number of sources.

-outside sourced cuttings and starts, from your existing crop, until you
+externally-sourced cuttings and starts from your existing crop until you

-are able to determine the health of these alien plants.
+are able to determine the health of these foreign plants.

 the black "crud" that accumulates on the tips of your fan blades.

 What's that about?
 When your exhaust fans are running, your fresh air